Practical-Haemostasis.com

 These patients do not appear to be at increased risk of bleeding and there is some evidence that they may have hyperaggregable platelets rendering them at increased risk of thrombosis.

-Amyloidosis Prolongation of the Thrombin Time and the Reptilase time has been observed in patients with amyloidosis due to the inhibition of the conversion of Fibrinogen to fibrin.
+Amyloidosis Prolongation of the Thrombin Time and the Reptilase time has been observed in patients with amyloidosis due to the inhibition of the conversion of Fibrinogen to Fibrin.

 Following the use of bovine Thrombin Patients exposed to bovine Thrombin may develop inhibitors that prolong the bovine-based Thrombin Time.
 If the antibody cross-reacts with human Thrombin, then a human-based Thrombin Time can also be prolonged.